Gitting More Out of Git

 git merge diagram with merge commit

-~$ git checkout master
+~/repo$ git checkout main

-~$ git merge feature
+~/repo$ git merge feature

 Divergent Changes